Taiyelolu1/MoMA-OnView-Analysis/README.md

 ## Data Cleaning & Preparation
 The data cleaning process was done using the Power Query Editor in Power BI.
 Some major operations such as removal of unwanted columns were done and other text operations such as capitalising, trimming, and replacing values were also carried out on some columns.
 The [M Query Codes] from the Power Query Editor have been attached to this repository.
 Please note that the Power Query Editor automatically writes/generates these codes based on the steps applied in the editor.

 After data cleaning, a new column `Year` was created by extracting the first four (4) digits from the `Date` column.
-I made sure `Date` was first in the tetx datatype to make the extraction possible.
+I made sure `Date` was first in the text datatype to make the extraction possible.
 Another major step taken was creating a bridge table `ArtworkArtists` so that each artist-arwork pairing has its own row.
 The various steps taken to achieve this include:

 * Duplicated the `Artworks` table, keeping only columns; `ObjectID`, `Title`, `ConstituentID`, `Year` and `DateAquired`.
 * Reordered the columns and change the table name to `ArtworkArtists`.